 This new pet-friendly technology allows dogs and cats of up to 80 pounds to roam about the house freely while still protecting the home against intruders.

 Unlike a battery-powered standalone smoke detector, WisDom Wireless smoke detector units connect to the home security system’s control panel.
 If smoke is detected, an audible siren sounds and a phone alert is sent out to the homeowner and/or central monitoring station, so the home is protected even when it is unoccupied.

 WisDom Wireless offers two types are available.
 An acoustic glassbreak detector recognizes the sound of breaking of glass while ignoring non-framed glass breakage and other possible sources of false alarm.
 A shock glassbreak detector attaches to the window and senses the shock of shattering glass.

 The WisDom Wireless system comes with a built-in 100dB internal siren and is equipped with a 500mA external siren driver for optional additional siren.
-There are several sirens that are compatible with the WisDom Wireless system, including a wireless internal siren; a wireless external sounder; and an indoor/outdoor siren and strobe light combo.
+There are several sirens that are compatible with the WisDom Wireless system, including a wireless internal siren/sounder; wired external sounder; and an wired indoor/outdoor siren and strobe light combo.
 External sirens usually have a pre-alarm feature that begins at entry delay countdown and sends out an alarm notification if the system is vandalized during entry delay.
 Note that some external sirens are wireless and others are hardwired.

 There are many wireless home security systems on the market today, but the WisDom Wireless system is recognized as one of the most complete whole-home security systems available today for the do-it-yourselfer.
 It is easy to install and features an autodialer that will call up to four phone numbers in the event of an emergency, allowing you to forgo expensive monthly central monitoring station fees.
 For additional cost savings, purchase one of the WisDom Wireless kits that include a main control panel and a variety of sensors.